1Anka1/Phonebook/README.md

+📱 PhoneBook
+A simple PhoneBook app built with React.
+Users can register, log in, and manage their personal contacts.

+✨ Features:
+User authentication (register & login)

+Add, delete, and view contacts

+React + Redux for state management

+Redux Persist for saving data across sessions

+Form handling with React Hook Form, Yup, and @hookform/resolvers

+API requests using Axios

+Styled UI with Styled Components

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.